Prescribing information for duloxetine

 Major Depressive Disorder: Duloxetine is effective in the acute and maintenance treatment of MDD.
 It helps improve mood, sleep, appetite, and energy levels.

-See also Duloxetine toxicity in dogs
+See also Duloxetine strengths

 Anxiety Disorder